UFO photographs: Lubbock Lights (1951)

 Lights over Lubbock, Texas were first reported by three professors from Texas Technological College on August 25, 1951, at around 9 pm.
-According to Ruppelt, they were sitting in the backyard of one of the professor's homes when they observed a total of 20-30 lights, as bright as stars but larger in size, flying overhead.
+According to Edward J. Ruppelt, they were sitting in the backyard of one of the professor's homes when they observed a total of 20-30 lights, as bright as stars but larger in size, flying overhead.
 Ruppelt wrote that the professors immediately ruled out meteors as a possible cause for the sightings, and as they discussed their sighting a second, similar, group of lights flew overhead.
 On the evening of August 30, 1951, Carl Hart, Jr., a freshman at Texas Tech, observed a group of 18-20 white lights in a "v" formation flying overhead.
 Hart took a 35-mm Kodak camera and walked to the backyard of his parents’ home to see if the lights would return.
 Two more lights passed overhead, and Hart captured five photos before they disappeared.
 The photographs were soon reprinted in newspapers around the nation and in Life magazine.